meilisearch/meilisearch-js/CONTRIBUTING.md

 ### Code samples

-In this repository code samples are linted and type checked.
-To achieve this we generate TypeScript files from `.code-samples.meilisearch.yaml`, and vice-versa.
+In this repository, code samples are linted and type-checked.
+To achieve this, we generate TypeScript files from `.code-samples.meilisearch.yaml` and vice versa.

 > [!WARNING]
 >